 The virulent Spanish flu, a devastating and previously unknown form of influenza, struck Canada hard between 1918 and 1920.
-This international pandemic killed approximately 55,000 people in Canada, most of whom were young adults between the ages of 20 and 40.
+This international pandemic killed approximately 50,000 people in Canada, most of whom were young adults between the ages of 20 and 40.
 These deaths compounded the impact of the more than 60,000 Canadians killed in service during the First World War (1914-18).
-Inadequate quarantine measures, powerlessness against the illness, and a lack of coordinated efforts from health authorities led to unsurmountable chaos.
-Countless nurses, volunteers, and members of charitable organizations risked their lives to ensure that a large number of the ill and their families survived.
+Inadequate quarantine measures, powerlessness against the illness, and a lack of national coordination between military, political, public health authorities hindered the efforts of countless doctors, nurses, volunteers, and members of charitable organizations who were risking their lives to ensure that a large number of the ill and their families survived.
 The Spanish flu was a significant event in the evolution of public health in Canada.
-It resulted in the creation of the federal Department of Health in 1919, which established a partnership between the various levels of government and made public health a joint responsibility in which the state played a prominent role.
+It led to the creation of the federal Department of Health in 1919, which established a partnership between the various levels of government and made public health a shared responsibility.

 With no vaccine or effective treatment, this devastating pandemic affected every inhabited region in the world, including Canada.
 It came in multiple waves.
 The first wave took place in the spring of 1918, then in the fall of 1918, a mutation of the influenza virus produced an extremely infectious, virulent, and deadly form of the disease.
 This second wave caused 90% of the deaths that occurred during the pandemic.
 Subsequent waves took place in the spring of 1919 and the spring of 1920.
 The deaths, estimated between 50 and 100 million, claimed the lives of somewhere between 2.5 and 5% of the global population.
 Most of the victims were in the prime of their lives.